forcedotcom/cli/releasenotes/README.md

     `exit`

+    You can also remotely execute commands from outside the container once you have it running and know the container ID:

+    ```bash
+    docker exec -it 8b1e2696a243 bin/bash sfdx version
+    ```

 * NEW: Get detailed CLI version information in JSON format with just a single command.
 Use the new `--json` parameter of `sfdx version` to get JSON output.
 Use the new `--verbose` parameter to get detailed information, such as the full list of installed plug-ins.
 Use them together to easily gather your environment details for us when you report an issue:

 	`sfdx version --json --verbose`